naqushab/SearchEngineScrapy/SetupGuide.md

 3. `source venv/bin/activate` (Activate virtualenv)
 4. `cd SearchEngineScrapy`

-Run commands now to crawl the results:
+_Run commands now to crawl the results:_
-Example:
+Example (To crawl 5 pages of Google search results for PDFs with keyword Adobe and store URLs in output_filename.csv):
 *(venv) ~/Documents/SearchEngineScrapy/SearchEngineScrapy*> `scrapy crawl SearchEngineScrapy -a searchQuery="Adobe" -a fileType="pdf" -a searchEngine="Google" -a pages=5 -o output_filename.csv`

 ### Parameters of the Crawler